COVID-19 - getting help with your assignments while following social distancing advice

 To get help with using any of these tools, head to the HELP for students section of Blackboard - it's right at the top of the page.

 We've prepared a video that explains how to access Academic Learning Support services and offerings in light of these changed circumstances.
 We’ve also prepared a short video (4 mins) to help you adjust to studying online and at home – we know it’s not easy, but our suggestions may make a big difference.

 To get in touch with us, email firstname.lastname@example.org or phone (02) 4921 5350.

 While a rounded education extends beyond the classroom, your studies will play a central in your time at university and we want to ensure you perform to your potential.

 Whether you’re struggling with your workload, don’t fully understand the content, or just think your marks could improve but aren’t sure how, there are a range of people, places and programs that provide academic support.
 Our Student Progress Advisors are experts in connecting you to support services.

 Academic Skills, such as researching, independent study skills, writing, critical reading and problem solving/logical thinking, are essential for university, which can be a new and challenging experience.

-Learning Development offers workshops, individual consultations and e-consultations, covering Study Skills, Academic Writing Skills, Maths and Stats and English language and access to online learning resources.
+Academic Learning Support offers workshops, individual consultations and e-consultations, covering Study Skills, Academic Writing Skills, Maths and Stats and English language and access to online learning resources.
 The services are free, open to all current UON students, and include group workshops, face-to-face or phone appointments with dedicated Learning Advisers.
-View schedules for upcoming Learning Development workshops.
+View schedules for upcoming Academic Learning Support workshops.